YousefED/typescript-json-schema/README.md

 [![npm version](https://img.shields.io/npm/v/typescript-json-schema.svg)](https://www.npmjs.com/package/typescript-json-schema) ![Test](https://github.com/YousefED/typescript-json-schema/workflows/Test/badge.svg)

 Generate json-schemas from your Typescript sources.
+This library is lightweight and more or less in maintenance mode.
+For a more complete JSON schema generator, take a look at [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator).

 ## Features